dotdevtreva/archivoqro/README.md

 It's Custom software that complements a payroll system on the "Documentation Division" (This explain the import button who takes data from another .xls [*/aux-resources/Reporte de Trabajadores.xls*] )

-Don't forget to see the Terms & Conditions on *Copyrigth.txt* and you'll see this is Open Source Software.
+Don't forget to see the Terms & Conditions on *Copyright.txt* and you'll see this is Open Source Software.

 **All comments are welcome!**